datomatic/laravel-enum-collections/README.md

 To set up your model you must:
 - add a custom cast `EnumCollections::class`
-- add a `$enumCollections` with the fields and relative enum class
+- add an `$enumCollections` array containing the fields and relative enum classes
-- add an optional `HasEnumCollections` trait to made query on enum collections fields
+- add an optional `HasEnumCollections` trait to make query on enum collections fields

-You can also set more fields if you need.
+You can also set more than one field if you need.

 ```php